Kenneth Scott Latourette

-Kenneth Scott Latourette (August 6, 1884 – December 26, 1968) was an American historian of China, Japan, and world Christianity.
-His formative experiences as Christian missionary and educator in early 20th century China shaped his life's work.
-Although he did not learn the Chinese language, he became known for his magisterial scholarly surveys of the history of world Christianity, the history of China, and of American relations with East Asia.
+Kenneth Scott Latourette (August 6, 1884 – December 26, 1968) was an American Baptist minister and historian, specialized in Chinese studies, Japanese studies, and the history of Christianity.
+His formative experiences as a Christian missionary and educator in early 20th-century Imperial China shaped his life's work.
+Although he did not learn the Chinese language, he became known for his study of the history of China, the history of Japan, his magisterial scholarly surveys on world Christianity, and of American relations with East Asia.

 Early life

 Latourette was born in Oregon City, Oregon, the son of DeWitt Clinton Latourette and Ella (Scott) Latourette.
 His mother and father both attended Pacific University in Forest Grove, Oregon, where they graduated in 1878.
-DeWitt Clinton Latourette was a lawyer in Oregon City.
-The Latourette family migrated to Oregon in the 1860s; the family's origins are from France where they fled religious persecution as Huguenots and migrated to Staten Island, New York in the 1600s.
+DeWitt Clinton Latourette worked as a lawyer in Oregon City.

+The Latourette family migrated to Oregon during the 1860s; the family's origins can be traced back to early modern France, where their ancestors fled religious persecution as Huguenots and migrated to Staten Island, New York in the 1600s.

-In 1904, Latourette was awarded a Bachelor of Science degree from Linfield College in Oregon.
-He continued his education in New Haven, Connecticut at Yale, earning a BA in 1906, an MA in 1907 and PhD in 1909.
+In 1904, Latourette was awarded a B.S. degree from Linfield College in Portland, Oregon.
+He continued his education at Yale University in New Haven, Connecticut, earning a B.A. in 1906, a M.A. in 1907, and a Ph.D. in 1909.

 Career

 From 1909 through 1910, Latourette served as a traveling secretary for the Student Volunteer Movement for Foreign Missions.
-In 1910, he joined the faculty of Yale-in China's Yali School at Changsha in Hunan Province.
+In 1910, he joined the faculty of Yale-in China's Yali School at Changsha, in the Hunan Province of Imperial China.
 He began to study the Chinese language, but in the summer of 1911 he contracted a severe case of amoebic dysentery and was forced to return to the United States.

 As he began his recovery, Latourette joined the faculty at Reed College in Portland, Oregon; and from 1914 through 1916, he was a professor of history at Reed.
 In 1916, he accepted a position at Denison University, an institution with Baptist affiliations, in Granville, Ohio.
 His time at Denison lasted from 1916 through 1921.
 In 1918, while at Denison, Latourette was ordained as a Baptist minister.